Steps

 Key controls:

-- CLOCK
+- CLOCK input (master clock)

 Basic use

-1. Patch a clock into CLOCK.
+1. Patch a clock to CLOCK.

 Patching suggestions